 The BASCITT placements are carefully planned and consideration is given to individual trainees, placement schools and staffing.

-A Home School Teaching Placement – Autumn Term – KS3/4
+A Main School Teaching Placement – Autumn Term – KS3/4

 A Second School Placement – Spring Term 1 – KS3/4

-A Diversity Placement looking at Transition and other Government priorities – Spring Term 2 – KS2/5
+A Diversity Placement looking at Transition and other Government priorities – Spring Term 2 – KS2 and KS5

-Ten days school experience recommended prior to course start, Note: not a condition.
+School experience is recommended prior to the course start, however, this is not a condition.

 A completed self-declaration health questionnaire.

-Attendance of induction days prior to course start date.
+Attendance at induction days prior to course start.

 Subject Knowledge Audit